-I’ve been using my Lowepro Fastpack 250 for a couple of years and I enjoy using this bag since I’m a backpack person.
+I’ve been using my Lowepro Fastpack 250 for a couple of years and I

-I have a modest collection of backpacks that I use interchangeably, both for photography and non-photography stuff.
+backpacks that I use interchangeably, both for photography and non-photography stuff.
 Ok I confess my bag (esp backpack) fetish matches some ladies' handbag collection.

-But I have a little gripe about backpacks…they tend to look huge and intimidating for street work, at least mine do.
+tend to look huge and intimidating for street work, at least mine do.

 Ask any photographers and they'll admit that they are always in need of yet another bag.
 Come on guys, help me out on this :p